 These guidelines apply to “academic voting units” as defined in the University Faculty Senate Constitution, Article II, Section 3.
 The membership of an academic voting unit is the electorate of the University Faculty Senate for that unit.
-A faculty member may be a member of more than one academic unit even if he or she teaches at multiple locations.
+A faculty member may not be a member of more than one academic unit even if he or she teaches at multiple locations.
 (Academic voting units are henceforth called “academic units” for simplicity.)
 Academic units include:

 - Each College at University Park;

 - Penn State Altoona;